David Fraser-Hidalgo: Social issues

 Fraser-Hidalgo introduced legislation in the 2016 legislative session that would have strengthened laws on underage drinking.
 The bill was watered down during committee hearings, but passed and became law on May 19, 2016.

 Fraser-Hidalgo introduced legislation in the 2020 legislative session that would require special elections to fill vacancies in the Maryland General Assembly.

 Personal life

-Fraser-Hidalgo lives in Boyds, Maryland in a home that is almost completely autonomous.
-He is married to his wife, Lisa Bethel, and has two children, Samantha and Scott.
-In the early spring of 2018, his wife passed away from cancer.
+Fraser-Hidalgo lives in Boyds, Maryland, in a home that is almost completely autonomous.
+He was married to Lisa Bethel, and has two children, Samantha and Scott.
+In the early spring of 2018, his wife Lisa died from cancer.